 Gas-Powered Push Mowers

 These are an upgraded form of manual mowers and have been common for ages.
-They are powered by gasoline (combustion) engines that produce a significant amount of sound, roughly 80 to 90 dB, similar to traffic noise.
+They are powered by gasoline (combustion) engines that produce a significant amount of sound, roughly 80 to 90 dB(A), similar to traffic noise.
 They are also bulky, and maneuvering them can be tiring.

 Push gas mower